Neo-Assyrian Empire: Civic technology

-To supply new and renovated cities with water, the Assyrians constructed advanced hydraulic works to divert and transport water from far-away mountain regions in the east and north.
+To supply cities with water, the Assyrians constructed advanced hydraulic works to divert and transport water from far-away mountain regions in the east and north.
 In Babylonia, water was typically simply drawn from the Tigris river, but it was difficult to do so in Assyria due to the river's level vis-à-vis the surrounding lands and changes in the water level.
-Because periods of drought often threatened Assyrian dry farming, several Neo-Assyrian kings also undertook great irrigation projects, often digging new canals.
-The most ambitious hydraulic engineering project of the Neo-Assyrian period was undertaken by Sennacherib during his renovation of Nineveh.
+Because periods of drought often threatened Assyrian dry farming, several kings undertook irrigation projects, including canal construction.
+The most ambitious hydraulic engineering project was undertaken by Sennacherib during his renovation of Nineveh.
 As part of his building project, four large canal systems, together covering more than 150 kilometers (93.2 miles), were connected to the city from four different directions.
-These systems included not only canals but also tunnels, weirs, aqueducts and natural watercourses.
-Vital, though smaller, hydraulic works also included sewage and drainage systems for buildings which made it possible to dispose of wastewater and efficiently drain the yards, roofs and toilets of not only palaces and temples, but also private homes.
+These systems included canals, tunnels, weirs, aqueducts and natural watercourses.
+Other hydraulic works included sewage and drainage systems for buildings which made it possible to dispose of wastewater and efficiently drain the yards, roofs and toilets of palaces, temples, and private homes.

-Another engineering challenge was the transportation of goods and material, sometimes involving very heavy loads, from far-away locations.
-Wood was for instance relatively scarce in the Assyrian heartland and as such had to be gathered from distant lands and transported back home for its vital use as a building material.
-Per surviving documentation, wood was typically gathered from distant forests, transported to rivers and then brought back to Assyria on rafts or ships.
+Transportation from far-away locations of goods and materials sometimes involved very heavy loads.
+Wood was for instance relatively scarce in the Assyrian heartland and as such had to be gathered from distant lands and transported for use as a building material.
+Wood was typically gathered from distant forests, transported to rivers and then hauled on rafts or ships.
 The most challenging type of transportation was the transport of large blocks of stone, necessary for various building projects.
-Several Assyrian kings in particular note in their royal inscriptions the difficulties involved in the transportation of the single massive blocks of stone needed to create the great lamassu (protective stone colossi with the head of a human, wings and the body of a bull) for their palaces.
-Because the stones had to be transported from sources several kilometers away from the capitals and were typically transported on boats, it was a difficult process and several boats sank on the way.
-It was first under Sennacherib that a new quarry was opened on the left bank of the Tigris river, which led to the stones being able to be transported fully over land, a more secure but still very labor-intensive project.
+Several kings note in their royal inscriptions the difficulties involved in the transportation of the single massive blocks of stone needed to create the great lamassu (protective stone colossi with the head of a human, wings and the body of a bull) for their palaces.
+Because the stones had to be transported from sources several kilometers away from the capitals and were typically transported on boats, it was a difficult process, and several boats sank on the way.
+Under Sennacherib a quarry was opened on the left bank of the Tigris river, which led to the stones being able to be transported fully over land, a more secure but still very labor-intensive project.
 When transported over land, the great stones were moved by four teams of workers, overseen by supervisors, using wooden planks or rollers.